 My clients are not tech-savvy

-E-signature is simpler than most technology.
+E-signing is simpler than most technology.
 Open email, click link, tap to sign.
-If your client can check their email, they can sign electronically.
-The signing experience is designed to be obvious.
+Anyone who can check their email can sign electronically.
+The whole signing experience is designed to be obvious.

 What if someone refuses?

-It happens occasionally.
-Have a fallback process: print the document, mail it, have them sign and return.
-But in practice, refusals are rare.
-Most people appreciate not having to find a printer.
+Happens occasionally.
+Have a fallback ready.
+Print the document, mail it, have them sign and return.
+In practice, refusals are rare.
+Most people are relieved not to have to find a printer.

 What about documents that need witnesses?

-Most standard business documents do not require witnesses.
-For those that do, e-signature platforms typically support multiple signers.
-Documents that require witnesses to be physically present (like wills in South Africa) still need traditional signing.
+Most standard business documents don't need witnesses.
+For the ones that do, e-signature platforms generally support multiple signers.
+Documents that require witnesses to be physically present (wills in South Africa, for instance) still need traditional signing.

 Is my data secure?

 Reputable platforms encrypt documents and use secure connections.
-Check that the platform you choose uses industry-standard security.
-Many platforms are more secure than email attachments, which is how you were probably sending documents before.
+Check that whichever one you choose meets industry-standard security.
+Plenty of platforms are more secure than email attachments, which is probably how you were sending documents before.

 Measuring the impact